yashkhetade/MasterProductivity2026-/IMPRulesNew2026.md

 #### Whose indicates always possesion

-## Whose - It is possesion
+## Whose - It is possesion ( Always a Noun is required after Whose)

 ## Who's - Short form of Whose
-In case of who's
+In case of who's is - is , has, was